Git Workflow

 https://cta-redmine.irap.omp.eu/projects/gammalib/repository

-RE: Git Workflow - Added by Knödlseder Jürgen almost 12 years ago
+RE: Git Workflow - Added by Knödlseder Jürgen about 12 years ago

 Christoph mentioned that the developer should rebase on devel before sending a pull request, so that the reviewer can merge without conflicts: